Qudrat Ullah Shahab: Early life and education

 Shahab himself published in English and Urdu languages for contemporary newspapers and magazines of Pakistan Writers' Guild, founded at Karachi in January 1959.

-Shahab's essay "Maaji" poetically outlines the simplicity of his mother and the relationship that his parents shared, detailing migration, governorship, family dynamics, and death in a short chapter.
+Shahab's essay Maaji poetically outlines the simplicity of his mother and the relationship that his parents shared, detailing migration, governorship, family dynamics, and death in a short chapter.

 He is best known for his autobiography Shahab Nama.

-Spiritualism
+Spirituality

 The real disclosure came in the final chapter of Shahab Nama that alluded to an out-of-world personality whom he used to call Ninety as his spiritual guide.
-After Shahab Nama published, which was actually after Shahab's death, Mufti wrote his autobiography, Alakh Nagri, and openly discussed the hidden traits of Shahab's life.
+After Shahab Nama published, which was actually after Shahab's death, Mumtaz Mufti wrote his autobiography, Alakh Nagri, and openly discussed the hidden traits of Shahab's life.
 Mufti wrote in the foreword of the book: